 One day after being terminated, the Lawyers sued the Clients-through petitions in intervention in the probate proceeding-to recover 45% of the Clients' settlement proceeds.
-(CR:11, 18.)
-The Lawyers swore the Fee Agreements were "valid and enforceable," but said nothing about the binding arbitration provision contained therein.
-(E.g., CR:20.)
+(MR:11, 18.)
+The Lawyers swore the Fee Agreements were

+"valid and enforceable," but said nothing about the binding arbitration provision contained therein.
+(E.g., MR:20.)
 The Lawyers instead asked the probate court to declare they are entitled to "immediate possession" of 45% of the settlement proceeds.
-(CR:21-23.)
+(MR:21-23.)
 The Lawyers also sought temporary injunctive relief, claiming the settlement proceeds would otherwise "not be protected from unauthorized distributions, conversion, or bank failure."
-(CR:25.)
+(MR:25.)

 The Clients immediately objected to the petitions in intervention on a number of grounds.
-(CR:33.)
+(MR:33.)
 Most notably, the Clients directed the court to the mandatory arbitration provision in the Fee Agreements and asked the court to "strike the interventions and/or compel the Intervenors to pursue their claims in arbitration."
-(CR:35; 2RR:14-15.)
-The Clients also objected that there was no imminent harm, and no evidence the funds would be lost, as they had offered to keep 45% of the settlement funds in their lawyer's or a third-party trust account plus an additional amount for any reimbursable expenses-pending resolution of the fee dispute in arbitration.
-(2RR:15-19, 42.)
-The probate court overruled both objections and instead granted a temporary restraining order that required JP Morgan to hold any settlement proceeds in a safekeeping account.
-(CR:58, 62.)
-Further, and without any pleading from the Lawyers requesting discovery, the court ordered the Clients to appear for emergency depositions (within one week of the TRO) and set a temporary injunction hearing for April 24.
-(CR:61, 62.)
+(MR:35, 412-13.)
+The Clients also objected that there was no evidence the funds would be lost, as they had offered to keep 45% of the settlement funds in their lawyer's or a third-party trust account-plus an additional amount for any reimbursable expenses-pending resolution of the fee dispute in arbitration.
+(MR:413-17, 440.)
+The probate court overruled both objections.
+Instead, the court granted a temporary restraining order that required JP Morgan to hold any settlement proceeds in a safekeeping account.
+(Tab 1, MR:58, 62.)